JanSafronov/FibonatixQueue/README.md

 |  Core 3.1  |   8.0    |

 The project is kept up to date with the latest versioning of the frameworks and libraries used.

+I recommend to use httprepl utility for testing and using the api directly in the terminal.

+Also the terminal can be used for connection string and password and redirection to Swagger.